Get started with Bitnode Studio

 3. Electrum server.

-Bitnode Box comes with a default server configuration for connecting to the Bitcoin Core node running on the same machine as Sparrow Desktop.
+Bitnode Studio comes with a default server configuration for connecting to the Bitcoin Core node running on the same machine as Sparrow Desktop.

 Bitcoin Core RPC